Foods To Avoid With Psoriasis

 Avoid Dried and Candied Fruits

 Many people I have seen with psoriasis just love dried fruits, and routinely snack on them.
 Avoid them, as they are loaded with sugar.
-Apricots, dates, figs, pineapple, prunes, raisins, currants, dried apples, dried bananas, dried paw paw, etc.
+Apricots, dates, figs, pineapple, prunes, raisins, currants, dried apples, dried bananas, dried paw paw, etc. Be careful of cereal and especially muesli, they often contain pieces of dried fruit.

 Avoid Leftover Foods

-Freezing is much better as soon as the food cools down, then heat to a high temperature to kill any molds, spores or bacteria.
+Freezing is a better option as soon as the food cools down, then heat to a high temperature to kill any molds, spores or bacteria.
 You are better off cooking just enough for your meal, and prepare fresh meals each day.
 This is what I do, I don’t have any left over foods.
 This takes a little more time, but when you begin to eat like this it will ensure that the meals you do eat every day are fresh and have no molds or spores on them that developed overnight.